Microvascular angina: Structural endotype

+Functional endotype

+Functional coronary microvascular dysfunction endotype (exhausted dilatory capacity) presents a low vascular tone at rest and low vascular tone at stress.
+Individuals often display elevated rest CBF, normal stress CBF, lower CFR and normal hMR, normal microvascular resistance and higher nitric oxide synthase (NOS) activity.
+It is characterized by endothelial dysfunction, smooth-muscle dysfunction and autonomic dysfunction.
+Endothelial function and vasodilatory capacity is relatively preserved resulting in adequate myocardial perfusion under resting conditions.

 Diagnosis

 Microvascular angina is a diagnosis of exclusion.
 Typically this will necessitate both a clinical diagnosis, appropriate stress testing, and a coronary angiogram that meet the above criteria.
 Cardiac MRI can be used to diagnose microvascular angina.
 Studies are ongoing to validate this approach.

-There is growing evidence that microvascular angina is caused by a functional disorder of the microvessels, coronary microvascular dysfunction.
+There is growing evidence that microvascular angina is caused by a functional disorder of the microvessels, coronary microvascular dysfunction (CMD).
 Blood vessels either fail to dilate or constrict in response to various stressors such as exercise, the cold or emotional stress.

 An angiogram with acetylcholine can demonstrate microvascular dysfunction which can affect the microvessels and larger coronary arteries leading to either microvascular angina or coronary artery spasms (Prinzmetal's angina).
 These are considered discrete conditions though some individuals can be affected by both.

 Microvascular angina can be diagnosed using different tests and exams, but it is mainly a diagnosis of exclusion.
 However, sedentary and overweight individuals with a family history of type 2 diabetes should be tested regularly to determine whether they have irregular levels of glucose or lipids, or blood pressure abnormalities, factors which are usually associated with microvascular angina.
 A first test to be taken is an exercise stress test which shows if the heart is not getting blood during exertion.

 Angiograms may be useful and conclusive when microvascular angina they offer a detailed image of the heart.
 However, they cannot detect potential abnormalities in the small arteries, and the doctor may ask for more tests in order to rule out other heart conditions, such as Prinzmetal's angina (variant/vasospastic angina, coronary artery spasm) which has similar symptoms.

 Differential diagnosis

 Chest pain caused by microvascular angina is most of the time unpredictable and it can occur when at rest and/or during exercise.
 The pain associated with microvascular angina is normally more intense and it lasts for longer periods of time compared to pain caused by other conditions.

+Many gastric conditions can cause chest pains (sub-sternal pain), while this is usually associated with consumption of food this is not always the case, and is a very common differential diagnosis.

 For example, a stable angina causes chest pain that goes away when at rest.
 Another difference is that while chest pain caused by any type of stable angina is relieved with nitroglycerin, this drug is not effective in most patients with microvascular angina.